-Meet Rosalía, the star that lit up the VMAs and your new favorite artist
+Meet Rosalía, the star that lit up the VMAs -- and your new favorite artist

 The Spanish singer was nominated for four awards last night at MTV's 2019 Video Music Awards, taking home Best Latin Video and Best Choreography with J Balvin for their song "Con Altura."

-The 25-year-old flamenco singer also performed multiple songs during the VMAs -- singing only in Spanish and interweaving meticulous choreography in her performance.
+The 25-year-old flamenco singer also performed multiple songs during the VMAs, interweaving meticulous choreography in her performance.

 Yeah, she came for everybody's neck.

-Here are some fun facts you should know about Rosalía, who is destined to be your new favorite artist.
+Here are some fun facts you should know about Rosalía, who could well be your new favorite artist.

 "Malamente," the first single on her most recent album, had 20 million views on YouTube in three months

 That's according to Pitchfork, and for the record: Spain's population is 46 million.
+So, she's kind of a huge deal.
+"Malamente" also secured her two Latin Grammys in 2018.

+She's got a range of celebrity fans, collaborating with J Balvin, Ozuna, Billie Eilish, James Blake and Pharrell, among others.
+Pedro Almodóvar cast her in his latest film, "Pain and Glory," while Burberry chief creative officer Riccardo Tisci has designed looks for her (including the beaded black dress she wore on the VMAs red carpet).

 The Obamas are already fans